Knicks–Pacers rivalry: 2023–present: New eras

 In 2023, the Pacers acquired Obi Toppin, the 8th overall pick in the 2020 NBA draft, from the Knicks in exchange for 2 future second–round picks.
 On the Pacers, Toppin joined Jalen Smith, Tyrese Haliburton, Aaron Nesmith, Jordan Nwora, and later James Wiseman, all selected in the 2020 NBA draft.
 The same season, in 2024, the Knicks acquired former Pacers Bojan Bogdanović and Duane Washington Jr..
 The Knicks and Pacers would again meet in the 2024 Eastern Conference Semifinals, with the Pacers winning a historic game seven in New York.
 In a highly unlikely Eastern Conference Finals matchup in the 2025 NBA playoffs by betting odds, the Pacers had just beaten the top-seeded Cleveland Cavaliers in 5 games, while the Knicks upset the defending champion Boston Celtics in 6 games.
 In Game 1, the Knicks held a 14-point lead with under 3 minutes remaining in the 4th quarter, and later led by 9 with a minute left in regulation.
 However, the Pacers orchestrated a miraculous comeback, with Aaron Nesmith scoring 20 points in the 4th quarter along with six consecutive made 3-pointers, finishing with a playoff career-high 30 points.
 After both OG Anunoby and Karl-Anthony Towns made just 1 of 2 free throws, Tyrese Haliburton dribbled the ball out the 3-point line and raised up for a shot which bounced off the back rim, hit the shot clock and ultimately went in.
 Believing to have won the game, Haliburton did a choke celebration to the New York crowd, with legendary Pacer Reggie Miller coincidentally doing color commentary along with Kevin Harlan.
 However, the officials ruled that he stepped on the line, which meant he only tied the game.
 The Pacers ultimately won the game in overtime and also took Game 2 on the road, before the Knicks overcame their 3rd 20-point deficit of the playoffs in a Game 3 win.
 In Game 4, Haliburton recorded 32 points, 12 rebounds and 15 assists in a victory with no turnovers, sending the Pacers to a 3–1 series lead.
 New York staved off elimination in Game 5 at home before the Pacers had a blowout win in Game 6, their 4th straight series win over the Knicks.
 Game 6 was also the final NBA game broadcast on TNT Sports.

+Both the Knicks and Pacers are also slated to face each other in East Group B of the 2026 NBA Cup.